simonswu23/Scripts/README.md

 - Corviknight Crest
   - clears hazards and screens at the end of each turn
-  - on entry trigger
-  - TODO: also clear terrain

 - Alcremie Crest
-  - lowers all foes evasion by 1 on entry and at the end of each turn
+  - lowers all foes evasion by 1 at the end of each turn
   - foes with lowered evasion cannot switch
   - takes x0.5 damage from fire and ice attacks